lyonguico/hello-world/README.md

 # hello-world
+This is my first repository!
-May you succeed in learning data science and apply it in your future work
+I'm still getting confused on how to navigate in github May I become successful in learning data science and apply it in my future work